robotlolita/metamagical/README.md

 The current focus of development is to provide a robust framework for annotating live objects, and an interactive tool for exploring objects enriched with these annotations.

+## Supported platforms

+Meta:Magical relies on Symbols and WeakMaps, and thus only properly works in VMs that implement ECMAScript 2015/ES6.
+You may run parts of it in older VMs, using Babel and polyfills, but there are no guarantees that things will work properly.

 ## Repository Layout